Falls, bumps and bruises, oh my! test your injury IQ

 - False.
 The top three nonfatal accidents are falls, being struck by something (such as a a ball) and overexertion.
 Falls account for 32 percent of all nonfatal injuries.

-- False.
+- True.
 Home injuries have increased 150 percent since 1999.
 Poisonings and falls top the list.

 - True.
 While different states use different measures to track traffic accidents, there isn't a national standard of data to fully understand the real causes of crashes, making it difficult to institute policies to lessen or eliminate accidents stemming from distracted-driving.